Enclose a completed

 Zoologix submission form with every shipment.

-ship in a box, not an envelope.
+6mm (1/4") should be sent in a box, not an envelope,

-for more than a few hours before shipping, refrigerate and ship within a few days with cold packs.
+for more than a few hours before shipping, refrigerate and ship within a few days, with cold packs.

-Most swab types are
+Most swab materials are

 acceptable; plain dry cotton- or synthetic-tip swabs are typical.
 Any